smuellerDD/leancrypto/README.md

   there is no global state maintained for the algorithms,

 * stack-only support: all algorithms can be allocated on stack if needed.
-In addition, allocation functions for a usage on heap is also supported, and
+In addition, allocation functions for a usage on heap is also supported,

-* minimizing footprint when statically linking by supporting dead-code stripping.
+* size: minimizing footprint when statically linking by supporting dead-code stripping, and

+* performance: provide optimized code invoked with minimal overhead, thus significantly faster than other libraries like OpenSSL.

 ## Library Build